jbboin/fisher_vector_aggregation_3d/README.md

 ## Generate cluster data

-Now we can generate cluster data (assignment of clusters to a set of frames for each object) by running the MATLAB script `generate_aggreg_clusters.m`.
-The clusters for INDEP, TEMP and RAND will be generated, as well as SIM and POSE if the code in the previous section was run.
+Now we can generate cluster data (assignment of clusters to a set of frames for each object) by running the MATLAB script `generate_aggreg_clusters_sculptures.m` or `generate_aggreg_clusters_bigbird.m`, depending on the dataset you are using.
+The clusters for INDEP, RAND and TEMP (Sculptures dataset only) will be generated, as well as SIM and POSE if the code in the previous section was run.
 In that script, the list `cluster_range` defines the list of values for the number of clusters per input object.
 Each value will generate a different cluster assignment for each object.

 ## Run retrieval evaluation

 Finally we can run the aggregation and evaluation script for each aggregation method.
 This is done with the script `retrieval_main.py`, which can be run with different parameters.
 For simplicity, we provide scripts that allow reproducing the results obtained in the paper.
-Thus the baseline methods we reported can be run with the scripts:
+Thus the baseline methods we reported can be run with the scripts below (note: the TEMP script will not run for the BigBIRD dataset as this method is not defined):

     $ ./retrieve_indep.sh
+    $ ./retrieve_rand.sh
     $ ./retrieve_temp.sh
-    $ ./retrieve_rand.sh

-And (if applicable) the retrieval using our methods (SIM and POSE) can be performed with the scripts:
+And (if applicable) retrieval using our methods (SIM and POSE) can be performed with the scripts:

     $ ./retrieve_sim.sh
     $ ./retrieve_pose.sh